fuhrwerk/cytodata-hackathon-2023/README.md

 conda-containerize update /projappl/<project>/$USER/CytoHackathon/  --post-install requirements_Cytohackathon.sh   # update package list

 ```
-In the above example, Tykky installs a basic setup (as listed in the file, yaml) first and then updates all python packages (as listed in the file, requirements_Cytohackathon.sh) to the directory '/projappl/project_xxxx/CytoHackathon'.
+In the above example, Tykky installs a basic setup (as listed in the file, Cytohackathon_py310.yml) first and then updates all python packages (as listed in the file, requirements_Cytohackathon.sh) to the directory '/projappl/project_xxxx/CytoHackathon'.
 Please note that you have to add the bin directory of installation to the $PATH variable before start using the installed environment (i.e., export PATH="/projappl/projectproject_xxxx/$USER/CytoHackathon/bin:$PATH").

 The tool also supports *Mamba* for installing python packages.
 Mamba often finds suitable packages much faster than Conda, so it is a good option when the required package list is long.
 Enable this feature by adding the --mamba flag  as below: